DeHecht/qajson4c/README.md

 The main goal of this parser is to provide a thread-safe JSON DOM parsing without dynamic memory allocation.
 Another goal is to keep the required buffer size as low as possible.

+This is achieved by passing a buffer with a sufficient size to the parse method.

 We know that there are a lot mature json parsers around.
 But when we decided to pick-up the development, there was no parser that suited our needs well.
-Still we investigated other parsers like cJSON, Parson, jsmn and the c++ library rapidjson to get an impression about how other json libraries are developed.
-So
+Still we investigated other parsers like cJSON, Parson, jsmn and rapidjson (c++) to get an impression about how other json libraries work internally and use the inspiration for our own development.

-This is achieved by passing a buffer with a sufficient size to the parse method.

 ###Example:
 ```